-What do you do with leftover ham?
-Make up a delicious batch of Instant Pot Split Pea Soup!
-Perfect for a cold day, this flavorful pressure cooker split pea soup is one of my most popular recipes.
-It’s really delicious!
+Instant Pot Split Pea Soup is a good recipe to use for leftover ham!
+Quick cooking and easy to make, this flavorful pressure cooker split pea soup is one of my most popular recipes.
+It's really delicious!

 Instant Pot Split Pea Soup